As the National Guard enters Memphis, memories of MLK and 1968 unrest resurface

 “We don’t want to invoke those same images here,” Young said.

 Mattise reported from Nashville, Tennessee.
-Associated Press corporate archivist Sarit Hand in New York City contributed.
+Associated Press corporate archivist Sarit Hand in New York contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.